International Workshop: “Enhancing connectivity and local communities in Uzbekistan: building resilient and adaptive governance”

 Prof. Peter Nolan (Cambridge) looked at the role of China in facilitating the east-west connectivity; while Lord Teverson considered the less optimistic future scenario in the aftermath of the G7 summit & NATO meeting positing China as a threat.
 Dr Ziaydov and Mr Bayramov (TRACECA secretary) underscored the need for a more pragmatic approach and Prof. Munira Shahidi advocated for cultural connectivity as a precursor for enhanced cooperation.

 The next panel focused on the economic, transport, and technological dimensions of connectivity.
 The virtual conference attracted over 100 international participants, and was a testimony to the success of hard work of Nargiz Ismayilova, Dr Muzaffer Kutlay and the COMPASS team.
+Day One video available here.

 Day 2 of the 3B conference continued with a further 3 panels focusing on 1) green energy, transport and business connectivity, involving esteemed speakers from ADA University (Fariz Ismailzade), Ministry of Energy (Dr Elnur Soltanov), SOCAR Oil company and Alart Free Economic zone, and a speaker from SASS, China;